Go Ad-Free

 Could Eggs Be Good for the Brain?

 Eggs are high in cholesterol, so for years Americans have been cautioned to moderate their consumption.
-On the other hand, eggs also provide certain nutrients such as choline that are beneficial for the brain.
+On the other hand, eggs also provide certain nutrients such as choline and lutein that are beneficial for the brain.
 An analysis of data from nearly 900 older adults suggests that egg consumption helps women remember words better.
 The analysis is fresh, although the data were collected long ago.

 The volunteers entered the Rancho Bernardo Study between 1988 and 1991.
 They also answered detailed dietary questionnaires and took cognitive tests.
 About four years passed between their entry into the study and their second round of mental assessments.